 - Wildlife Conservation Board

 There are various signature art pieces throughout the building including a sculpture based on a California Sequoia at the P street entrance (Artist: John Grade), an oversized beadwork using cast adobe beads and modern skateboard wheels, where each "bead" is loomed together in the same manner as Indigenous regalia but on an outsized scale on the 2nd floor (Artist: Ishi Glinsky's of the Tohono O’odham Nation), and multiple forms of digital public art including silent video, slow motion video, virtual and augmented reality, computer animation, hand-drawn animation, and various photographic styles.
+To learn more about the public art displayed in the building click here.

 Exterior pavers highlight some of California’s threatened species and serve as a reminder to the importance of our work.
 Species from across California's landscapes are representing, including...